stevetweeddale/gatsby-source-git/README.md

         // Optionally supply a branch.
 If none supplied, you'll get the default branch.
         branch: `develop`,

-        // (Optional) Configure the checkout/fetch depth when refreshing from
-        // upstream repository.
-To fetch the entire history, use 'all' here.
-        // The default is to perform a shallow clone (i.e. depth = 1).
-        // depth: 1,

         // Tailor which files get imported eg. import the docs folder from a codebase.
         patterns: `docs/**`,